Louis-MG/MetaDBGWAS/README.md

 # Docker

 An image is hosted on Docker hub.
 You can also build it localy using the dockerfile located in `/docker`.
+You might have to add `sudo` if you didnt run the post-installation steps of docker.

 ```bash
 docker pull 007ptar007/metadbgwas:latest